Ban-Zhan/ComplexHeatmap-reference/book/03-heatmap_annotations.md

 <img src="03-heatmap_annotations_files/figure-html/unnamed-chunk-123-1.png" width="241.889763779528" style="display: block; margin: auto;" />

-In **ComplexHeatmap** package, there is a `densityHeatmap()` function which visualizes distribution as a heatmap (not as an annotation.
-It will be introduced in Section \@{density-heatmap}).
+In **ComplexHeatmap** package, there is a `densityHeatmap()` function which visualizes distribution as a heatmap.
+It will be introduced in Section \ref@{density-heatmap}).

 ## Joyplot annotation {#joyplot-annotation}